Top 22 Examples of New Product Release Emails (2026)

 Best Practices for New Feature & Product Launch Email Campaigns

-1. Segment the email to the right customers and users
+1. Segment emails to the right customers and users

 2. Write a strong email subject line

-• Use a captivating preheader that emphasizes your subject line.
+• Complemented by a captivating preheader that supports your subject line

 3. Write thorough, yet condensed copy

-When you’re crafting release emails, there’s always the risk of writing short, snappy copy that gets users to open an email but doesn’t engage them all the way through; likewise, if you try to lecture users on everything a product does, you’ll end up sounding too verbose and making them lose interest.
+When you’re crafting release emails, there’s always the risk of writing short, snappy copy that gets users to open an email but doesn’t engage them all the way through.
+On the other hand, if you try to lecture users on too many details, you’ll be too verbose and cause people to lose interest before your CTA.

 4. Use GIFs, videos, and other visuals